 As a kid, I don’t remember thinking much about politics.
-The founding fathers with their cherry trees and boat rides across freezing rivers seemed more like mythological characters than people to me, their lives, their impacts and their paradigms for existence far separated from the world I lived in today.
+The founding fathers with their cherry trees and boat rides across freezing rivers seemed more like mythological characters than people to me.
+Their lives, their impacts, and their paradigms for existence were far separated from the world I lived in.
 I was far more preoccupied with demolishing pancakes and watching fireworks with my family on the 4th of July than to even truly consider my own country.
-It seemed then that the United States had been around forever, I could not conceive of a world without the structures I was born in.
+It seemed then that the United States had been around forever.
+I could not conceive of a world without the structures I knew.
 Understandable; I was, after all, a kid.
-This compounded with the fact that my parents, Indian citizens, had little interest in American politics or desire to express their political will in a country that had not yet become their own.
+In addition to this, my parents, Indian citizens, had little interest in American politics or any desire to express their political will in a country that had not yet become their own.
 As I learned and grew, things started to change.

-But as I’ve come to learn through high school debate, many political science courses and existing as a human being in the United States, this sh*t is kind of messed up.
+But as I’ve come to learn through high school debate, many political science courses, and existing as a human being in the United States, this sh*t is kind of messed up.

-Why do politicians seem to value winning the electoral game over making a true positive impact on the lives of their constituents?
-Why do we not have universal healthcare, a commitment to education or science and the blood of the Global South on our hands?
+Why do politicians seem to value winning the electoral game over making a truly positive impact on the lives of their constituents?
+Why do we not have universal healthcare, a commitment to education or science, and the blood of the Global South on our hands?
 And most currently relevant, why on earth are our elections the way they are?
 Why are we always stuck choosing between the lesser of two evils and two parties only?
 Why does the electoral college still exist?

 Unfortunately for us and proponents of true representation, the effects of the electoral college cannot be overlooked.
-Probably the most maligned feature of our current electoral system, is the electoral college.
+Probably the most maligned feature of our current electoral system is the electoral college.
 Pew Research Center polls consistently show that the majority of Americans would like to abolish the electoral college and yet it exists.
 We are taught that the electoral college was a compromise made to assure the voices of less populated states would not be silenced by areas of high population concentration.
-There is a barely veiled vested interest in reducing the potency of the public vote in the electoral college, especially given that at the time it was put into action, less than 6% of the population fit the requirements to vote.
-In modern day America where populations are increasingly concentrated in smaller geographical areas in the form of metropolitan areas and spread thin across vast swathes of land, the electoral college results in the votes of some being worth far more than others.
-In fact, a vote in Wisconsin is worth sixty-six Californian votes.
+There is a barely veiled vested interest in reducing the potency of the public vote in the electoral college, especially given that at the time it was put into action, less than 6% of the nation’s population fit the requirements to vote.
+In modern-day America where the population is increasingly concentrated in either smaller geographical areas (metropolitan areas) or spread thin across vast swathes of land, the electoral college results in the votes of some being worth far more than others.
+A vote in Wisconsin is worth sixty-six Californian votes.